Biller.ca

 What is the CIBC Interac e-Transfer limit?

-CIBC allows up to $3,000 per transaction with a daily cap of $3,000, a weekly cap of $10,000, and a monthly cap of $30,000.
-The $30,000 monthly cap is one of the higher limits among the Big Five.
+CIBC allows up to $3,000 per 24-hour period, $10,000 per 7-day period, and $30,000 per 30-day period.
+CIBC's monthly cap is among the higher limits in the Big Five.

 Does CIBC charge for e-Transfers?